metastableB/RISCV-RV32I-Assembler/README.md

 virtualenv -p python3 rvi
 ```

 This creates a new virtual environment named `rvi`.
-For Anaconda, and other
+For Windows, Anaconda, or
-environments, plese refer to your environment specifc instructions.
+other environments, plese refer to your environment specifc instructions.

 #### Step 2: